japila-books/apache-spark-internals/docs/CompressionCodec.md

   conf: SparkConf): String
 ----

-getCodecName takes the name of a compression codec based on xref:ROOT:configuration-properties.adoc#spark.io.compression.codec[spark.io.compression.codec] configuration property (using the xref:ROOT:SparkConf.adoc[SparkConf]) if available or defaults to `lz4`.
+getCodecName takes the name of a compression codec based on ROOT:configuration-properties.md#spark.io.compression.codec[spark.io.compression.codec] configuration property (using the ROOT:SparkConf.md[SparkConf]) if available or defaults to `lz4`.

 getCodecName is used when:

-* SparkContext is created (and xref:ROOT:spark-SparkContext-creating-instance-internals.adoc#_eventLogCodec[initializes event logging])
+* SparkContext is created (and ROOT:spark-SparkContext-creating-instance-internals.md#_eventLogCodec[initializes event logging])

 * CompressionCodec utility is used to <<createCodec, creating a CompressionCodec>>